Mistakes to Avoid When You’ve Got a Mortgage

 Joseph Darby

 Mortgage mistakes can be costly – if not now, in the future.
-For all of us who already have a mortgage, here are the top six mortgage traps we should avoid, along with a few tips of what we can do instead.
+For all of us who already have a mortgage, here are the top seven mortgage traps we should avoid, along with a few tips of what we can do instead.

-This is mainly because doing this can cost a lot more than we first might think, as mortgage repayments are spread across such a long timeframe, even if they usually come with today’s low interest rates.
+This is mainly because doing this can cost a lot more than we first might think, as mortgage repayments are spread across such a long timeframe, even if they usually come with comparatively low interest rates.

 Even if it wasn’t that costly, taking on extra debt can also leave us more vulnerable to the next economic shock or issue we face in life, let alone reduce our chances of achieving other major goals, such retiring as soon as we might like!

-3. Fixing a mortgage for too long
+3. Fixing a Mortgage for Too Long

 Some of us might logically think when rates are expected to go up, that fixing our mortgage rate for as long a period as possible is a great idea.
 At times when most financial commentators and “experts” believe that interest rates will rise, the increases are usually already factored-in to any rates we’ll be offered anyway – we need to keep in mind that banks and other lenders do this every day, so have teams of people studying such things and ensuring the rates they offer will still make the bank money for many years to come.